npedrazzini/OldSlavNet/README.md

 `--test`: Specify path to 10-column (CoNLL-U) input file.<br/>
 `--outdir`: Specify path to directory where output file will be saved.<br/>
 `--output`: Specify name of the output file.<br/>

+## Update the model with new modern texts
+TODO